Muntasir-Ayan/Hotel-Api-Flask-Assignment-5/README.md

 ##API Documentation
 Each service provides a Swagger UI at the root endpoint (/) for testing and exploring available APIs.
 Below is a summary of key endpoints: <br>
-(After login token will generate, for authorize "Bearer <Token>" have to provide.
+(After login token will generate, for authorize "Bearer {Token}" have to provide.
 For admin register, "secret_key": "supersecretkey")

 ## API Endpoints